- Booster Gold

 Page 24, panel 3

 A narrative balloon from the editor indicates that sound effects are provided by "artistic license."
 Of course, there is no sound in the vacuum of space, though why a comic book editor would suddenly feel the urge to justify the inclusion of space sound effects when other American entertainment media has long ignored the science altogether in favor of exploding asteroids and Death Stars is not entirely clear.
+(Nor is it clear why a S.T.A.R.
+Labs shuttle would have rockets on board.
+Just what kind of science are they getting up to up there?)

 Page 27, panel 4

-As the Justice League battles a rogue satellite with a death ray, Booster brags about the capability of his force field.
+POWER UP: As the Justice League battles a rogue satellite with a death ray, Booster brags about the capability of his force field.
 Booster will visit space occasionally, sometimes protected only by his force field, sometime requiring a suit.

 Page 28, panel 1